esp-rs/rust-build/README.md

 ### Windows x86_64 MSVC

-Following instructions are specific for ESP32 and ESP32-S series based on Xtensa architecture.
+The following instructions are specific for the ESP32 and ESP32-S series based on Xtensa architecture.
+If you do not have Visual Studio and Windows 10 SDK installed, consider the alternative option [Windows x86_64 GNU](#windows-x86_64-gnu).

 Instructions for ESP-C series based on RISC-V architecture are described  in [RISC-V section](#riscv-installation).